reefnotes

 The slow drifts, finally visible.

-Water changes on a rule, monthly tests on cadence, fertiliser on Wednesdays at seven.
-Underneath: multi-month charts with water-change markers and a cycle forecast — so you can finally see whether the nitrate is really climbing, or it just looks that way on a Sunday morning.
+Months of measurements at a glance, water-change markers along the way, and a cycle forecast showing where the values are heading.
+So you can finally see whether the nitrate is really climbing — or it just looks that way on a Sunday morning.

 Dosing that listens to your last water change.